Stock Trading BotsApril 23, 202616 min read

 4. Capital.com CFD-focused automation

 What it is: Capital.com is a CFD broker with a clean API.
-Automation routes directly to the broker.
+Automation routes directly to the broker, and it pairs cleanly with a no-code TradingView webhook setup.

 What works: Broad market coverage, US and global stocks, indices, commodities, crypto as CFDs.
 Leverage is available if you want it.
 The API is modern and documented.
 Commission-free on most instruments with spread as the cost.